toralf/torutils/README.md

 ### More

 I used [this](https://github.com/toralf/tor-relays/) Ansible code to deploy and configure Tor relays and Snowflake standalone proxies.

-## Avoid server blocking due to netscan hits (egress)

-Every then and when I get an undesired abuse complaint from my hoster.
-To avoid this I developed [ipv4-rules-egress.sh](./ipv4-rules-egress.sh).
-Details are tracked in [this](https://gitlab.torproject.org/tpo/network-health/analysis/-/issues/105) ticket.

 ## Query Tor via its API